vic-ma/howtodismantle.github.io/_posts/2023-09-27-Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.md

 ## Connect the Box to the cloud

-Before we can add our Peakboard Box to PBHO, we first need to connect the Box to the cloud.
+Before we can add the Peakboard Box to PBHO, we first need to connect the Box to the cloud.
 This will make the Box visible to PBHO.

-In order to connect the Box to the cloud, we first open Peakboard Designer and then open the *Peakboard Box Settings*.
+So, we go to Peakboard Designer and open the Peakboard Box settings.

 ![image](/assets/2023-09-27/010.png)

-Then, we select our Peakboard Box, go to the *General* tab, and click on the cloud icon under *Cloud Connection*.
+Then, we select our Peakboard Box.
+We go to the *General* tab, and click on the cloud icon under *Cloud Connection*.
+Now, our Box is connected to the cloud.

 Finally, we copy the *Cloud ID*.
 We will need it later.